POM: Prescription only medicine

 ATC code: N02B E01, Other analgesics and antipyretics

-Paracetamol is an effective analgesic and antipyretic agent, but has only weak antiinflammatory properties.
+Paracetamol is an effective analgesic and antipyretic agent, but has only weak anti-inflammatory properties.
 Its mechanism of action is not fully understood.
 It has been suggested that it may act predominantly by inhibiting prostaglandin synthesis in the CNS and to a lesser extent through a peripheral action by blocking pain-impulse generation.
 The peripheral action may also be due to inhibition of prostaglandin synthesis or to inhibition of the synthesis or actions of other substances that sensitise pain receptors to mechanical or chemical stimulation.
-Paracetamol probably produces an antipyretic action by a central effect on the hypothalmic heat-regulating centre to produce peripheral vasodilatation resulting in increased blood flow through the skin, sweating and heat loss.
+Paracetamol probably produces an antipyretic action by a central effect on the hypothalamic heat-regulating centre to produce peripheral vasodilation resulting in increased blood flow through the skin, sweating and heat loss.
 The central action probably involves inhibition of prostaglandin synthesis in the hypothalamus.
 The drug has no effect on the cardiovascular and respiratory systems, and unlike salicylates it does not cause gastric irritation or bleeding.